htcondor/htcondor/docs/admin-manual/configuration-macros.rst

           ( ExitSignal =?= 11 || (ExitCode =!= UNDEFINED && ExitCode >=0 && ExitCode <= 2))

+:macro-def:`DAGMAN_INHERIT_ATTRS`
+    A comma separated list of job ClassAd attributes from the root DAGMan job's ClassAd to be passed down to all managed job's including SubDAGs.
+Empty by default.

+:macro-def:`DAGMAN_INHERIT_ATTRS_PREFIX`
+    A string to be prefixed to the job ClassAd attributes described in :macro:`DAGMAN_INHERIT_ATTRS`.
+Empty by default.

 Configuration File Entries Relating to Security
 -----------------------------------------------